By Kit Goldman, President of Workplace Training Network, Inc.

 R: (looks around) Hey, did you redecorate in here?
 Looks great.
 So, what’s your point?

-N: (rises, speaks to audience) I’m about to lose it.
-If I don’t take a break, I may violate our zero tolerance policy for violence. (to audience) Help me out, OK? (interacts with audience, gets input, returns to scene)
+N: (rises, speaks to the audience) I’m about to lose it.
+If I don’t take a break, I may violate our zero tolerance policy for violence. (to the audience) Help me out, OK? (interacts with the audience, gets input, returns to the scene)

 R: Let me get this straight.
 You’re saying if you know about it you’ve gotta do something.
 How about when an employee comes in, pisses and moans about a problem, they know we have an “open door” policy, I say OK, I’ll fix it, they say “No, no, I was venting, I don’t want you to do anything, I want this confidential”.
 Am I supposed to force them to make a complaint?

 N: We’re agents.
 We have a legal duty to act if we’re aware of possible harassment.
 Employees need to know that from the get-go.
 Given that, we need to do all we can to get them to open up if there’s a problem.
 I know it can be a pain in the…whatever.
 It takes precious time and energy.
 But it’s a bottom line issue.
 Getting it resolved is a whole lot less nasty than a lawsuit.
 Agreed?

 R. What choice do I have?
 You’ve got me by the…oops…ok, listen, I need some transition time.
 Half my vocabulary’s now illegal.
 (Rises looks at watch)I’ve got to get back.
 I’ll take care of it.
 I’ll talk to Margo….